KarinaLSilva/Envio-Email-Automatico-Python/README.md

 # Envio-Email-Automatico-Python
-Sending email with pivot table in the mail body and excel as attachment
+Sending automatic email with pivot table in the mail body and excel as attachment